How To Write An Author Bio – Ideas from Bestsellers

 Ramy Vance

-Ramy Vance is a self-publishing rockstar.
+Ramy Vance is a fiction book coach and self-publishing rockstar.
 Let’s take a look at his author bio.

 “Ramy Vance is the creator of the GoneGod World – a universe dedicated to myth, magic, mischief and mayhem.